MaterializeInc/materialize/doc/user/content/get-started.md

 ### Connect to Materialize

 Open a terminal window and connect to Materialize using [a compatible CLI](/integrations/sql-clients/), like `psql`.
-If you have a compatible CLI installed, use the connection string provided in the Materialize UI to connect:
+If you already have a compatible CLI installed, use the connection string provided in the Materialize UI to connect:

 ```bash
 psql "postgres://user%40domain.com@host:6875/materialize"